emenendez/gpxutils/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SPLIT, --split SPLIT
+  -h, --help            show this help message and exit --version             show program's version number and exit -s SPLIT, --split SPLIT
-                        Split tracks if points are greater than this distance apart (meters).
-  -o OUTPUT, --output OUTPUT
+                        split tracks if points are greater than this many meters apart; use 0 for no splitting (default: 300) -o OUTPUT, --output OUTPUT
-                        Directory to place output .gpx files.
+                        directory to place output .gpx files (default: .)
-  -t, --no-time         Do not use time in output filenames.
-  -n, --name            Use track/waypoint name in output filenames.
+  -t, --no-time         do not use time in output filenames (default: False) -n, --name            use track/waypoint name in output filenames (default:
+                        False)
   -l LENGTH, --max-filename-length LENGTH
-                        Truncate output filename to this number of characters.
+                        truncate output filename to this number of characters (default: 50)
   -f [PREFIX], --prefix [PREFIX]
-                        Add a prefix to all files, or prompt if none is specified.
+                        add a prefix to all files, or prompt if none is specified (default: no prefix) -d, --date-directories
-  -d, --date-directories
-                        Put files in subdirectories by date.
-  -i, --interactive     Prompt to save/discard each track.
+                        put files in subdirectories by date (default: False) -i, --interactive     prompt to save/discard each track (default: False)
 ```

 ```
 $ gpxpull --help

-usage: gpxpull.py [-h] [-s SPLIT] [-o OUTPUT] [-t] [-n] [-l LENGTH]
+usage: gpxpull [-h] [--version] [-s SPLIT] [-o OUTPUT] [-t] [-n] [-l LENGTH]
                [-f [PREFIX]] [-d] [-i] [-p]
                drive [drive ...]

 Pull GPX files from modern Garmin GPSes, clean, and split.